High School Extracurriculars to Join & How to Prioritize Them

-Before we begin, we at CollegeVine think it is important to first dispel some popular, though untrue, rumors about your extracurricular profile.
+Before we begin, we at CollegeVine think it is important to first dispel some popular, though untrue, rumors about your high school extracurricular profile.

 Rumor #1.
-Joining a bunch of extracurriculars will not impress colleges.
+Joining a bunch of different extracurriculars will impress colleges.

 Rumor #2.
-You shouldn’t join an organization because “it’ll look good on my college resume”.
+You should join an organization because “it’ll look good on your college resume”

 Actually, colleges don’t have a list of organizations that they want to see on an applicant’s application.
-Colleges like diversity in their student body, so they’ll select students who participated in a wide range of extracurriculars, so long as the student made an impact in those clubs/organizations and really showed their interests and passions through their extracurricular involvement.
+Colleges like diversity in their student body, so they’ll select students with very different extracurricular profiles, so long as the student made an impact in those clubs/organizations, and really showed their passions through their extracurricular involvement.

 Is it possible to have too many or too few extracurriculars?

-In general, colleges generally like to see that you were involved in more than one extracurricular activity because it shows that you can handle multiple responsibilities, a life skill that you will definitely need in college.
-However, after that, the number of extracurriculars you get involved in depends entirely on you.
+In general, colleges generally like to see that you were involved in more than one extracurricular because it shows that you can handle multiple responsibilities, a life skill that you will definitely need in college.

 How do college admissions factor into your extracurricular involvement?